henrik/styleguide/README.markdown

     When you test class X, it's fine to stub a few methods on class Y, but make it a small number of stable methods that are not intimately tied to the Y internals.
 Instead of stubbing `Y#first_name` and `Y#last_name`, perhaps you should have the interface `Y#name` or even `Y#name?`.

     And definitely avoid stubbing something like `y.name.first_name`.
 [The Law of Demeter](http://en.wikipedia.org/wiki/Law_of_Demeter) is very applicable to mocking and stubbing.

+    An interface that makes for less fragile tests is also likely to make for less fragile code.

 *   Whenever you stub and mock, make sure there is some other, probably higher-level test that will break if the mocked-out interface changes.